Griffiths Computational Cognitive Science Lab

 28

-🤖🧠NEW PAPER🧠🤖.
+🤖🧠Paper out in Nature Communications! 🧠🤖.
 Bayesian models can learn rapidly.
 Neural networks can handle messy, naturalistic data.
 How can we combine these strengths?.
 Our answer: Use meta-learning to distill Bayesian priors into a neural network!.
-Paper: 1/n
+1/n

 0